 Measuring the ROI of ABM can be challenging.
 It requires tracking multiple touchpoints across the buyer’s journey.
 Establish clear metrics and goals upfront and use data analytics and reporting tools to monitor your progress and analyze your results.
 This will allow you to make data-driven decisions and continually optimize your ABM strategy.

-Summers adds, “Starting an ABM strategy may present several challenges.
+Krieger adds, “Starting an ABM strategy may present several challenges.
 With the right approach and resources, these barriers can be easily overcome.”

 MKR is your partner for data analytics, establishing clear communication and facilitating collaboration between sales and marketing teams, and prioritizing your efforts.
 Let’s chat about how you can execute a successful ABM strategy that drives results and delivers ROI.